PrestaShop vs Shopify: Compare E-commerce Platforms

 PrestaShop vs Shopify overview

-There are a lot of similarities between PrestaShop and Shopify.
+There are many similarities between PrestaShop and Shopify.
 You can build and customize your online store, market and sell a full range of products, process transactions, accept payments, and offer your customers an online shopping cart functionality with both platforms.

-When you look closer, you’ll notice there are also a lot of differences, which come from the way each one is set up.
+When you look closer, you’ll notice many differences as well, which come from the way each one is set up.
 PrestaShop is an open-source e-commerce platform, which means developers can customize your site and create anything from a small online store to a multi-faceted e-commerce giant.

 Shopify, however, is a SaaS (Software as a Service) online store builder.
 It offers a comprehensive toolkit, so you can build your site by dragging and dropping pre-configured templates in a way that suits your business.